chealt/chealt/packages/jest-mock-environment/README.md

 If `true` when using the mocks the port in the URL won't be used to match the recorded response.

+#### requestPathIgnorePatterns

+Type: `array<String>`
+Default: `undefined`

+A list of Strings to be created regular expressions of to not be included in the recorded requests.
+These will be passed to `new RegExp` with the `u` flag and any URL matching any one of them will be included.
 #### shouldUseMocks

 Type: `Boolean`